john-johansson/tibber-realtime-monitoring/README.md

 # Tibber Realtime Monitoring (running on OKD)

-This project give you the knowledge on how to create a simple application that visualize your power consumption (and costs if you have tibber).
-All work here is open source a free to use and distribute.
-Your only requirement is an modern electricy meter with tibber pulse plugged in to it.
+This project give insights on how to create a simple application that visualize your power consumption (and costs if you have tibber).
+All work here is open source and free to use and distribute.
+The only requirement is a modern electricy meter with tibber pulse plugged in to it.

 **Discalimer:** This project intention is to showcase OKD features.
 It's not to be seen as a best practice for developing or deploying cloud native applications.

 ## Architecture (orginal single node/docker deployment)
 The original application (which can be found in the main branch) is a python script that communicates with the tibber api and writes its data to an influxdb time series database.
-In addition to the main application, thee are two python scripts that runs as cron jobs.
+In addition to the tibber-realtime-monitor application, thee are two python scripts that run as cron jobs.
 These cronjobs fetch cost and weather data from the tibber and weathermap API.
-InfluxDB is configured as a datasource to grafan and the collected data is visual in a grafa dashbaord.
+InfluxDB is used as a datasource to grafana and the collected data is visualized in a grafana dashboard.

 All components run on a single machine.
 Docker is used for influxdb and grafana.
 The python scripts are dependent on hardcoded unique values, such as access tokens and location data.